What is a Passion Project?

 How Do Passion Projects Enhance College Applications?

-Students who pursue extracurricular passion projects routinely differentiate themselves among other college applicants by showcasing their personalities and taking the initiative to either make unique contributions to their communities or engage in standout experiences that encourage self-growth.
-This not only demonstrates leadership and intellectual curiosity, but it also denotes a willingness and ability to develop new skills and commit to something over an extended period of time, all of which are essential characteristics that admissions officers are looking for in potential students.
-Colleges and universities may vary when it comes to culture, reputation, area of focus, and so on, but there are a few universal traits that all top schools seek in applicants consistently.
+Students who pursue extracurricular passion projects routinely differentiate themselves from other college applicants by showcasing their personalities and taking the initiative to make unique contributions to their communities or engage in standout experiences that foster self-growth.[2]
+This not only demonstrates leadership and intellectual curiosity but also denotes a willingness and ability to develop new skills and commit to something over an extended period of time, all of which are essential characteristics that admissions officers look for in potential students.
+Colleges and universities may vary in culture, reputation, areas of focus, and more, but there are a few universal traits that top schools consistently seek in applicants.

 It’s also worth noting that passion projects provide applicants with the perfect material for compelling college essays.
 Whether you pursue a singular focus, take a multipronged approach, or intertwine all the disciplines that interest you into a single concept, crafting a passion project is an excellent way to learn about yourself, enhance your college applications, and, most importantly, have some fun.